Milnil/cs225final-AirportsAndRoutesTool/README.md

 ```
 mkdir build
 cd build
+cmake ..
+make
+./main
 ```
+Then follow the instructions in the terminal

 We call all functions in main for you.
 The required inputs for each of the functionality are as follows: